bottkars/bottkars.github.io/_posts/2020-10-30-deploying-PPDM-on-vSphere-with-govc-and-powershell.md

   credit:
   creditlink:
 ---
+DRAFT

-# Deploying PowerProtect Datamanger (PPDM) to vSpger using govc and Powershell
+# Deploying PowerProtect Datamanger (PPDM) to vSpheger using govc and Powershell
+when it comes to deploy Powerprotect Datamanger, we have a variety of options, for example
+- Terraform
+- Ansible
+- OVA Upload
+- Saltstack
+- bash / Concourse
+just to name few.

-this is an explanation of my Deployment of PPDM to vShere using vmware govc and my [PPDM Powershell](https://www.powershellgallery.com/packages/PPDM-pwsh/)  Module
+In this Post I focus on a Powershell Deployment leveraging mware govc and my [PPDM Powershell](https://www.powershellgallery.com/packages/PPDM-pwsh/) Module

 ## Requirements
-Before we start the deployment, wiwe need to check that we have
+Before we start the deployment, we need to check that we have
  - govc >= 0.23 insalled from [Github Releases](https://github.com/vmware/govmomi/releases/download/v0.23.0/govc_windows_amd64.exe.zip) installed in a path as govc
  - my Powershell modules for PPDM installed from [PPDM Powershell](https://www.powershellgallery.com/packages/PPDM-pwsh)using
  {% highlight scss %}